QuokkaStake/cosmos-transactions-bot/README.md

 Using filters can be useful is you have transactions with multiple messages, where you only need to know about one (for example, someone claiming rewards from your validator and other ones, when you need to know only about claiming from your validator).

+Keep in mind that queries is set on the app level, while filters are set on a chain subscription level, so you can have some generic query on a chain, and more granular filter on each of your chain subscriptions.

 Filters should follow the same pattern as queries, but they can only match the following pattern (so no AND/OR support):
 - `xxx = yyy` (which would filter the transaction if key doesn't match value)